rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 weight: 40
 ---
 ## Backing up rqlite
 rqlite supports hot backing up a node.
-You can retrieve copy of the underlying SQLite database via the [rqlite shell](/docs/cli/), or by directly access the API. **Retrieving a full copy of the SQLite database is the recommended way to backup a rqlite system**.
+You can retrieve a copy of the underlying SQLite database via the [rqlite shell](/docs/cli/), or by directly access the API. **Retrieving a full copy of the SQLite database is the recommended way to backup a rqlite system**.

 To backup to a file via the rqlite shell issue the following command:
 ```